texcindy99/CNN/README.md

 Note that you need to download two sets of data before running the code.

-1. download the dataset of dog images here and place it in the respository.
+1. Download the dataset of dog images here and place it in the respository.
+2. Download the VGG-16 model weights file linked here and place it in the bottleneck_features/ folder.

 ## Project Motivation <a name="motivation"></a>